-Sinharaja Forest Reserve is the best known and least disturbed rain forest in Sri Lanka.
+Sinharaja Forest Reserve is the best-known and least disturbed rain forest in Sri Lanka.
 It is also the last viable remnant of Sri Lanka’s tropical lowland rain forests.
-Sinharaja Forest Reserve has been identified as an important biodiversity hotspot which has biologically unique characteristics.
-In December 1988, the Sinharaja Forest Reserve was added to UNESCO world heritage list.
+Sinharaja Forest Reserve has been identified as an important biodiversity hotspot that has biologically unique characteristics.
+In December 1988, the Sinharaja Forest Reserve was added to the UNESCO world heritage list.

 Sinharaja Forest Reserve

-Sinharaja Rain Forest is located within Sabaragamuwa and Southern provinces of the south-west lowland wet zone of Sri Lanka.
+Sinharaja Rain Forest is located within Sabaragamuwa and the Southern provinces of the southwest lowland wet zone of Sri Lanka.
 It is bounded by rivers on three sides.
 It consists of an area of 18900 acres (7,648 hectares).
-The length of the Rain Forest is about 21km, and width from North to South is about 3.7km.
-Sinharaja starts 90m above sea level and expand up to an elevation of 1170m.
+The length of the Rain Forest is about 21km, and the width from North to South is about 3.7km.
+Sinharaja starts 90m above sea level and expands up to an elevation of 1170m.

-The forest reserve is benefitted from both south-west and north-east monsoon rainfalls.
+The forest reserve is benefitted from both southwest and northeast monsoon rainfalls.
 It gets south-west monsoon rainfalls between May-July and north-east monsoon rainfalls between November-January each year.
-The forest reserve receives an annual rainfall of 3000-6000 mm throughout the year.
-The average temperature in the reserve is between 18-27 degrees centigrade.
-February is the only dry month experienced in the forest reserve.
-As it frequently rains here at Sinharaja, the best months with less rainfall to visit the reserve are January to March, August and September.
+The forest reserve receives an annual rainfall of

 The forest is densely crowded with tall trees growing in close proximity.
 The vegetation at Sinharaja is that of a tropical wet evergreen forest.
 Sinharaja rain forest consists of large trees that grow to heights up to 50m.
 Over 60% of the trees are endemic and many of these are rare species.
 High levels of endemism are recorded for the lower plants like ferns, epiphytes as well.
 The forest cover is denser than that of other dry zone parks.
 Therefore the forest is more secure for wildlife.